kuking/go-pqsw/docs/usages.md

 # Usage examples

-## Tunnelling HTTPS via a Post-Quantum cryptographically secure channel
+## PQSWTUN: Tunnelling HTTPS via a Post-Quantum cryptographically secure channel

 ### Creating configuration files holding keys and a potp
 You will need two configurations files, `server.conf` and `client.conf`.
 Each one will have a full key (with a private